Jerry2423/points_management_api/README.md

 python3 app.py
 ```

+The application allows customization of rate-limiting settings through command-line arguments using the Token Bucket Algorithm.
+Below are the available options:

+1. `--rate_limit`:

+   1. Defines the number of requests allowed per second.
+   2. Default value: `5`.

+2. `--capacity`:

+   1. Specifies the maximum burst capacity of requests allowed.
+   2. Default value: `10`.

+3. Example Usage:

+   1. To run the application with a custom rate limit of 10 requests per second and a capacity of 20 requests:

+      ```bash
+      python3 app.py --rate_limit 10 --capacity 20
+      ```

 ### 6. Testing the API

 You can use tools like [Postman](https://www.postman.com/) or `curl` to test the endpoints.